apnadkarni/blt/man/picture.rst

         hardware.

     **-file** *fileName*
-     Read the JPEG file from *fileName*.
+      Reads the JPEG file from *fileName*.

 *imageName* **export jpg** ?\ *switches* ... ?
     Exports *imageName* into JPEG data.
 If no **-file** or **-data** switch